This document specifies the ORIGIN frame for HTTP/2, to indicate what origins are available on a given connection.

 Using a status code in this manner allows clients to recover from misdirected requests, but at the penalty of adding latency.
 To address that, this specification defines a new HTTP/2 frame type, “ORIGIN”, to allow servers to indicate what origins a connection is usable for.

-The ORIGIN HTTP/2 frame ([RFC7540], Section 4) allows a server to indicate what origin(s) [RFC6454] the server would like the client to consider as members of the Origin Set (Section 2.1) for the connection it occurs within.
+This document defines a new HTTP/2 frame type ([RFC7540], Section 4) called ORIGIN, that allows a server to indicate what origin(s) [RFC6454] the server would like the client to consider as members of the Origin Set (Section 2.3) for the connection it occurs within.

 The set of origins (as per [RFC6454]) that a given connection might be used for is known in this specification as the Origin Set.